Change: you either love it or hate it.

 Chairman of Business Advisory, d&t

-Carl Reader is chairman at multi-award winning firm d&t and Head of Accounting (EMEA) at Practice Ignition.
+Carl Reader is chairman at multi-award winning firm d&t and Head of Accounting (EMEA) at Ignition.
 Carl serves as Chair of the Practitioner Panel at ACCA, and is the author of BOSS IT.
 Carl is widely recognised as a thought leader in the accounting profession, speaking globally to accountancy audiences about a range of topics.